z1skgr/ANAC-competition/README.md

 ### Log files
 Log files get the filename tournament- followed by day and time followed by the domain name and an extension. <br>
-There are 3 log files created:
+There are 3 log files:
-* log.csv file
+* log.csv
-* log.xml file
+* log.xml
-* logStats.xml file
+* logStats.xml

 For more info about parameter description/selection, see `readme`